 For business owners, monitoring your business’s social media accounts is important, especially, if you really want to make the platform work for your business.

 Today’s digital and online marketing era means that businesses can effectively use social media platforms to market and promote their brands.

-The capability of social media has been stretched.
-Gone were those days when the primary motives of being on social media were to network and connect with other users, especially, families and friends.
+As a matter of fact, the capability of social media has been stretched.
+Gone were those days when social media’s primary motives were to network and connect with other users, especially families, and friends.

-The fact is that social media was relatively unknown few years ago.
+The fact is that social media was relatively unknown a few years ago.
 But it is now one of the most popular means of business marketing.
-No business can toy with social media; it’s so powerful and effective when it comes to improving a brand reputation.
+No business can toy with social media; it’s so powerful and effective when it comes to improving a brand’s reputation.

 You and your business social media accounts

 What do you use social media for and how are you using it?
 Are you selling, marketing, or promoting yourself or your business on social media?

 Some business owners are making social media mistakes of confusing their personal accounts with their business social media accounts.

 We all know that social media is extremely good, especially, when it comes to business marketing and promotion.
 But achieving the best results on social media depends entirely on how you use the platform.